Microbiome sequencing

 Addressing the challenges of metagenomics

 Understanding the true diversity and interactions of microorganisms in any given environment has historically been restricted by many factors, including the inability to culture the vast majority of microbes on artificial media.
-Developments in traditional sequencing technologies removed the need for culture, providing more detailed insights into microbiomes; however, many challenges remained, including the assembly of complete genomes, distinguishing closely related species, time to result, and sequencing infrastructure.
-This White paper reviews how nanopore sequencing is being used by researchers worldwide to meet these challenges, shedding new light on the composition and function of microbiomes — from the human gut to the most remote environments on Earth and beyond.
+Developments in legacy sequencing technologies removed the need for culture, providing more detailed insights into microbiomes; however, many challenges remained, including the assembly of complete genomes, distinguishing closely related species, lengthy turnaround times, and sequencing infrastructure.
+This white paper reviews how nanopore sequencing is being used by researchers worldwide to meet these challenges, shedding new light on the composition and function of microbiomes — from the human gut to the most remote environments on Earth and beyond.

-Access a wealth of microbiome sequencing and analysis content, including videos, publications, small genome and metagenomic sequencing getting started guides, and more in our Resource centre.
+Access a wealth of microbiome sequencing and analysis resources, including videos, publications, small genome and metagenomic sequencing getting started guides, and more in our Resource Centre.

 Interested in portable sequencing?